-“Because, I remember back the other year, we had the wife’s mother over for Easter so we’d run out of Australian Chardonnay before the lamb was even out of the oven and I spent two hours driving round looking for an open supermarket.
+“Because, I remember back the other year, we had the wife’s mother over for Easter, so we’d run out of Australian Chardonnay before the lamb was even out of the oven, and I spent two hours driving around looking for an open supermarket.

 “I ended up buying that stuff from Ahkba’s on the corner because the big supermarkets are shut at Easter.”

 “Of course, they’re closed on Easter Sunday, all the supermarkets are shut on Easter Sunday.
 No one’s denying that.
 They’re all closed on Sunday because of Jesus.
-But I reckon that today’s different because it’s not about religion on bank holiday Monday, it’s about banks.”
+But I reckon that today is different because it’s not about religion on bank holiday Monday, it’s about banks having a holiday.”

 But his Father quickly shut down the plan.